vardanbarsegyan/vardanbarsegyan.github.io/_pages/impact.md

 ## ANTI-WAR STATEMENT AGAINST THE RUSSIAN INVASION OF UKRAINE
 With some Russian and Russian speaking sociologists, we initiated an anti-war statement against the Russian invasion of Ukraine.
 The statement is published here.

-[The statement](https://docs.google.com/forms/d/e/1FAIpQLSdhX7m_c2SEiEqbTAcnz2DKba6WM-kBdo2RboQgklwP7hzBYQ/viewform) is written originally in Russian.
-This is its English translation:
+[The statement](https://docs.google.com/forms/d/e/1FAIpQLSdhX7m_c2SEiEqbTAcnz2DKba6WM-kBdo2RboQgklwP7hzBYQ/viewform) is originally written in Russian.
+This is an English translation:

 Statement by Russian and Russian-speaking sociologists and other social scientists on Russian military invasion of Ukraine